EsupPortail/esup-otp-api/README.md

 - npm start

 esup-otp-api runs in http, if you want a secure mode you will need a reverse proxy.
-Check https://github.com/Hakall/esup-node-proxy if you want a simple NodeJS reverse proxy.

 ### behind Apache
 - https